By Alyssa Gregory

-I don’t have much time to watch television, but I do check in on some of my favorite shows, thanks to Netflix.
+I don’t have much time to watch television, but I do check in on some of my favorite shows on occasion.
 Just like books, I am often struck with blog post topic ideas by TV show plots, dialog and characters.
 I once wrote about what we could learn from comedian Kathy Griffin that we could apply to business blogging.

 5. Social Media